insected/bobbae_gcp-wiki/Machine-Learning.md

 Classification is a problem of automatically assigning a label to an unlabeled example.
 Spam detection is a famous example of classification.

-In machine learning, the classification problem is solved by a classification learning algorithm that takes a collection of labeled examples as inputs and produces a model that can take an unlabeled example as input and either directly output a label or output a number that can be used by the data analyst to deduce the label easily.
-An example of such a number is a probability.

-In a classification problem, a label is a member of a finite set of classes.
-If the size of the set of classes is two (“sick”/“healthy”, “spam”/“not_spam”), we talk about binary classification (also called binomial).

-Multiclass classification (also called multinomial) is a classification problem with three or more classes.

-While some learning algorithms naturally allow for more than two classes, others are by nature binary classification algorithms.
-There are strategies allowing to turn a binary classification learning algorithm into a multiclass one.

-Regression is a problem of predicting a real-valued label (often called a target) given an unlabeled example.
-Estimating house price valuation based on house features, such as area, the number of bedrooms, location and so on is a famous example of regression.

-The regression problem is solved by a regression learning algorithm that takes a collection of labeled examples as inputs and produces a model that can take an unlabeled example as input and output a target.

 ### Linear Regression

 [Linear regression](https://en.wikipedia.org/wiki/Linear_regression) is used to predict an outcome given some input value(s).
 While machine learning classifiers use features to predict a discrete label for a given instance or example, machine learning regressors have the ability use features to predict a continuous outcome for a given instance or example.
-For example, a classifier might draw a decision boundary that can tell you whether or not a house is likely to sell at a given price (when provided with features of the house) but a regressor can use those same features to predict the market value of the house.
-Nonetheless, regression is still a supervised learning technique and you'll still need to train your model on a set of examples with known outcomes.

 https://www.youtube.com/watch?v=nk2CQITm_eo

 ### Polynomial regression